SOA-cloud-course/soa-cloud-course-2014/assignment02/README.md

 # Sentiment analysis with Pumpkin

-The workflow contains three workers:
+The workflow contains three workers (seeds):
 - `tweetinject.py` - reads a file with tweets and sends them to the queue
 - `filter.py` - performs sentiment analysis on incoming tweets
 - `collector.py` - counts tweets and writes result into a file